ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 The target needs to define the `qspi_s` structure - target specific QSPI object.

 The target needs to define the QSPI interface pin names:

 - `QSPI_FLASHn_XXX` for pins connected to onboard flash memory.
 - `QSPIn_XXX` for pins routed out to external connector.

-`n` - is interface index, typically `1` if single QSPI interface available
+`n` is the interface index, typically `1` if single QSPI interface available.

 ```
 QSPIn_IO0